 - Concurrently pursuing two degrees fosters a greater depth of understanding and comprehension.

-- Expedites time to degrees and associated costs.
+- Expedites time to earn both degrees and significantly reduces associated costs.

 - The curriculum prepares students to meet the demands of a dynamic economy through critical thinking and adaptability.